Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       * Most libraries couldn't support the level of customisation we needed.
 Using React was the easiest way of building this functionality.

-      * There would be a lot of images per rotation, so optimisation would be crucial.
+      * There would be a lot of images for all the possible combinations, so optimisation would be crucial.

       It was decided that renders would be preferable to photography, mainly for cost reasons.